Learning Hypergraphs From Signals With Dual Smoothness Prior: CONCLUSIONS

 \section{CONCLUSIONS}

-We propose a hypergraph learning framework (\textbf{HGL}) to learn hypergraph structures from node signals.
-The proposed framework handles the big search space of potential hyperedges by conditioning the ideal hypergraph structure on a learnable graph of pairwise relations.
-Further, the framework learns the hypergraph structure based on a novel dual smoothness prior, i.e., each hyperedge corresponds to a subgraph with both node signal and edge signal smoothness in the learnable graph.
+We propose a hypergraph structure learning framework \textbf{HGSL} to learn hypergraph structures from node signals. \textbf{HGSL} handles the big search space of potential hyperedges by conditioning the ideal hypergraph structure on a learnable graph of pairwise relations.
+Further, \textbf{HGSL} learns the hypergraph structure based on a novel dual smoothness prior, i.e., each hyperedge corresponds to a subgraph with both node signal and edge signal smoothness in the learnable graph.
 Our experiments demonstrate the effectiveness of our algorithm in inferring meaningful hypergraph topologies.
-We believe that the proposed framework contributes to the fast-growing fields of hypergraph machine learning and hypergraph signal processing where one is interested in analysing signals with high-order relationships whose structure is not explicitly available.
+We believe that \textbf{HGSL} contributes to the fast-growing fields of hypergraph machine learning and hypergraph signal processing where one is interested in analysing signals with high-order relationships whose structure is not explicitly available.